 Learn more about bottom sheet interactions

 Bottom sheets can vary in height.
-Most bottom sheets will likely take up half of the screen size while others may not need to be quite so tall depending on the content that must be shown at the bottom of the screen.
-There are several different use cases for bottom sheets.
-In their collapsed state, maybe look the same, but they can hold very different content.
-For example, some common use cases are menus, location information, music player settings, or a search bar.
+Most will likely take up half of the screen size, while others may not need to be quite so tall – all depending on the content that must be shown at the bottom of the screen.
+Often when a bottom sheet initially appears, it will contain content that “bleeds” off the screen.
+This information can be revealed by dragging upwards.

-How to make this interaction in Framer
+How to create a bottom sheet interaction in Framer

-The bottom sheet in Framer is quite easy to create.
+It’s easy to make this interaction in Framer.
 You will need two frames, one for your main screen and one for your bottom sheet.
-The bottom sheet should be a smaller height than your main screen.
-Once you have designed the content for your main screen and bottom sheet, link the main screen to the bottom sheet and set the transition type to overlay.
+The sheet should be shorter in height than your main screen.
+Once you have designed the content for your main screen and the sheet, link the main screen to the bottom sheet and set the transition type to overlay.
 Then, customize your overlay so that it comes up from the bottom on tap.
-And there you have your interaction!
+And there you have your bottom sheet interaction!